 Do the social media sharing consistently so that people don't forget who you are, and invite your friends and family to share.
 The better you can make your photos, the more interested people will be.

-According to Kristin, it's not that hard to earn anywhere from $500 to $1,000 per month doing this just on the side.
+According to Kristin, it's not that hard to earn anywhere from $500 to $1,000 per month doing this just on the side once you learn how to start a dog treat business.
 And it can be a full-time job if you have the time to invest in it fully.

-If you want to know details about this, just sign up for Kristin's free workshop.
+If you want to know details about how to start a dog treat bakery, just sign up for Kristin's free workshop.
 It's no strings attached and will help you decide if you should sign up for her full e-course.

 In the workshop, Kristin gives you more specifics about a dog treat bakery business and what it takes to get it going.